In times of stress, we sometimes fall back into patterns that worked for us in the past, but maybe don’t work so well for us in the current times.

 The Abundance Mindset essentially believes that there is enough for everyone, and there will always be enough.

 A characteristic of the Abundance Mindset is its focus on the long term.
 Just because you don’t get to have something right now, doesn’t mean you will never have it later.
 Skipping the awesome vacation right now doesn’t mean you will never get a chance to go on vacation again.
-Someone else getting a bonus or raise doesn’t mean you won’t ever receive one.
+Someone else getting a bonus or raise could mean your company is looking at performance, and you’ll be next.
+It doesn’t mean you won’t ever receive one.

 The Abundance Mindset can create positive feelings towards others.
 You can feel happy and pleased for another person’s successes, because what they received is not taking away from what you have.
 Another person having a good relationship doesn’t cause pain for yourself – instead you feel genuine happiness for that person.

 It makes sense that an Abundance Mindset can make personal finance much easier.
 When you’re focused on the long term and feeling that there is enough to go around, you don’t feel the need to spend money as soon as you get it.
 There will always be more of it, and there will always be enough.
-You become less paranoid and afraid of investing or paying taxes.
+You become less paranoid and afraid of investing or paying taxes or making financial decisions.

 Here are some tips on creating an Abundance Mindset